Netflix/dynomite-manager/README.md

 ## Configuration

-You can provide properties by using dynomite-manager{version}.jar in your web container and then implementing [IConfiguration Interface](https://github.com/Netflix/dynomite-manager/blob/master/dynomitemanager/src/main/java/com/netflix/dynomitemanager/sidecore/IConfiguration.java).
+You can provide properties by using dynomite-manager{version}.jar in your web container and then implementing [FloridaConfig Interface](https://github.com/Netflix/dynomite-manager/blob/dev/dynomitemanager-core/src/main/java/com/netflix/dynomitemanager/config/FloridaConfig.java).
 More details on the how the configuration can be found in the [Wiki](https://github.com/Netflix/dynomite-manager/wiki/Configuration).

 ## Help